Cracking Vows #ATOZCHALLENGE - C (2026)

 Meera hollered.

-An indifferent Shirish kept tapping keys into his keyboard, not even looking up to acknowledge.
-Silence seemed to be his strongest weapon to show disapproval.
+An indifferent Shirish kept tapping keys on his keyboard, not even looking up to acknowledge her.
+Silence seemed to be his strongest weapon to show disapproval towards her.
 Meera felt like she wasn't given a choice.
 She had to endure.

 "Do you have any idea how difficult it gets for me at times?
 And I have nobody to speak with."

-Anger was seething into Shirish's face but he didnt react.
+Anger was seething on Shirish's face but he didnt react.
 He continued to do what he was doing, growing increasingly hostile.

 His phone rang again.
 The aunt who talked endlessly had called.
 Another hour would be lost to long and incessant chatter about life.
-Her pain would remain invalidated and unresolved.
+Her life.
+Meera's pain would remain invalidated and unresolved.
 She too had things to say, but there was nobody to listen.
 The only conversations they ever had were what to cook, what needs fixing and what the maid didn’t clean and Meera had overlooked.
-The conversations were fraught with direct criticism about her housekeeping abilities and zero empathy.
-A tear escaped Meera’s eyes.
+The conversations were fraught with direct criticism about her housekeeping abilities and she was singed by the lack of empathy.
+A tear escaped her eyes and got rubbed off almost too quickly.
+Although she wanted validation, her expression of grief needrd privacy.

 "I could have been working in an IT firm all my life and not have gotten caught up in a marriage that apparently isn't working for either of us."
-She redressed to herself turning away, curling her long thick tressed into an unruly bun.
-Giving a side-eye to her slightly stodgy frame she walked up to the fridge, opened the door and helped herself to a cube of dark chocolate.
+She redressed to herself turning away, curling her long thick tresses into an unruly bun.
+Giving a side-eye to her slightly stodgy frame from four years of work from home, she walked up to the fridge, opened the door and helped herself to a cube of dark chocolate.
 The side-eye helped her negotiate her rational choice over the need to indulge.

-Aunty Usha for her longest tirades that Shirish listened to like he were a paid therapist.
-Aunty Usha had only redressals and advice to give.
+Aunty for her longest tirades that Shirish listened to like he were a paid therapist.
+She had only redressals and advice to give.
 Try telling her something and she would clap back with denial.
 If you persisted, she'd think of innovative ways to put you down.
 How free was this person?

 And Trisha.
-Althought Shirish should have told her off, and even her mother should have supported her, Meera felt Trisha had absolutely no boundaries when it came to people.
+Althought Shirish should have told her off, and even her mother should have supported her, Meera felt Trisha had absolutely no boundaries with people.
 Because she had none, she felt others didn't either.
 How mindless was this person?

-And the realisation of Shirish being at the center of it all was painful.
+And the realisation of Shirish being at the center of it all was painful as ever.
 Her mind would explode with all the humiliation she had borne silently because Shirish never spoke.
 The thoughts circled in her head, not allowing her to focus.
 Her mind raced back to the time when Trisha had made an impromptu visit like she had rights on Shirish's time and life.
 The two had such loud conversations that she couldnt focus on her work.
 A stalled deadline was following by a prematurely cancelled contract.
 In her mind, Meera felt Shirish didn't deserve the extra income.
 All of this was karma.
+But the rejection was for her to cope, alone.

 And in parting, Trisha had said that four people were yet to accept the invite but their dinner plan was on.
 She had assumed Meera had accepted.
 Did Shirish accept on her behalf?
 Should he have?
 Did she lack the basic courtesy to ask her?
 Any one, or maybe all of these.